-Like everything else in life, there are established rules and norms for creating effective dialogue in your creative writing.
-Let's take a look at how we can boost your dialogue writing skills from zero to a hundred in ten seconds.
+There are established rules and norms for creating effective dialogue in your creative writing.
+Let’s take a look at how we can boost your dialogue writing skills from zero to a hundred in no time at all.

 - 1. Give Each Speaker A New Paragraph

 - 2. Start Every Dialogue Paragraph With An Indent

 - 3. Long Dialogue Paragraphs Don’t Have End Quotations

 - 4. Use Single Quotes If The Person Speaking Is Quoting